← MRI Terms

 • Home exercise strategies

-Structural arthritis changes may not disappear.
-But symptoms and function can still improve.
+The goal is to reduce pain and improve function.
+Structural arthritis changes may not disappear, but symptoms and function can still improve.

 Injections and radiofrequency ablation

 Results vary.
-Diagnostic blocks can have false positives and false negatives.
-RFA may help selected patients, but it does not help everyone.
-Pain can also return over time.
+Diagnostic blocks can have false positives and false negatives, RFA helps some patients but not everyone, and pain can return over time.

 Surgery